yanivpaz/yanivpaz.github.io/_posts/markdowns/ai.md

 ## AWS services
+* Amazon Transcribe is an AWS service that makes it easy for customers to convert speech-to-text.
+Amazon Polly is a service that turns text into lifelike speech.
 * Textract
 * Kendra - document search service
-* Mechanical tork - ditributed virtual workforce
+* Mechanical tork - distributed virtual workforce
-  * for example: images classification
+  * for example: image classification
 * AWS augmented AI
-  * prediction by human or machines
+  * prediction by humans or machines
 * Amazon transcribe for medical
   * HIPAA compliant
   * Transcribe medical - audio to text (physician)
   * Amazon Comprehand medical - text to summary (analyzed text)
     * Transcribe to Amazon Comprehand  (kids )
   * Amazon hardware for AI
+    *AWS Trainium - ML chip for deep learning
+    *AWS Inferntia - ML chip for inference